Nursing Home Abuse & Neglect

 Types of Nursing Home Abuse

 Physical abuse is physical force or violence used against another causing injury, pain or impairment.
-In a nursing home environment, physical abuse can also be neglect.
+In a nursing home environment, physical abuse can also be considered neglect.

 Signs of physical abuse of a resident in a nursing home might include: